hawmin1980/LibraryAPI/Readme.txt

 Restore the database using DB Backup.zip.

 Start the API project.

-Access endpoints via your preferred REST client.
+Access and test endpoints via the Swagger UI.